Pere-borras/yatzy_refactoring/README.md

 All credit to Emily Bache and my teacher, who proposed to make this exercise in class.

+I have used "pytest" for testing the utilities of the class, install it with "pip" if you want to use it as well.

 --------------------------

 ## Kata: Yatzy rules